ticki/eudex/README.md

 ## Features

 - High quality locality-sensitive hashing based on pronunciation.
-Works with
-- English, Catalan, German, Spanish, Italian, and Swedish.
-Sophisticated
+- Works with, but not limited to, English, Catalan, German, Spanish, Italian, and Swedish.
-- phonetic mapping.
+- Sophisticated phonetic mapping.
 - Better quality than Soundex.
+- Takes non-english letters into account.
 - Extremely fast.
 - Algorithm specified (see the section below).
 - Vowel sensitive.